lambda-feedback/user-documentation/docs/releases/index.md

 # Releases

 ## Release 2023/09/07
-- 155-aws-ending-support-for-nodejs-14-in-aws-lambda - A clear-up of an outdated library.
+- b155-aws-ending-support-for-nodejs-14-in-aws-lambda - A clear-up of an outdated library.
-- 153-pressing-enter-in-a-number-response-adds-new-line-to-the-response - handle Enter in the response area as a submission of the answer.
+- b153-pressing-enter-in-a-number-response-adds-new-line-to-the-response - handle Enter in the response area as a submission of the answer.
-- 139-archive-feature-enhancements - Enancements of module as module instance archiving.
+- b139-archive-feature-enhancements - Enancements of module as module instance archiving.
-- 68-cleaning-up-the-editor - manu ui enhancements in the question editing page
+- b68-cleaning-up-the-editor - many ui enhancements in the question editing page
-- 33-add-an-audio-sound-clip-to-each-stage-of-a-solution - Enhancements of the audio functionality to make easier for teachers to create audios and for students to play them.
-- 115-case-color-under-feedback-tab-for-response-area-is-not-functional - The custom colour for feedbacks is now displayed correctly.
+- b115-case-color-under-feedback-tab-for-response-area-is-not-functional - The custom colour for feedbacks is now displayed correctly.

 ## Release 2023/08/30